AnteDujic/pands-project2021/README.md

 3. Petal length in cm's
 4. Petal width in cm's

-Based on the combination of these four features, we can distinguish 3 species of iris:
+Based on the combination of these four features, we can distinguish 3 species of Iris:
 1. Iris Setosa
 2. Iris Versicolour
 3. Iris Virginica